nighotY/capstone_project/README.md

               4)    Display the transactions made by a customer between two dates.
 Order by year, month, and day in descending order.
 #### Action/challanges Req 2)
 Data extracted from RDBMS tables and loaded in to pyspark dataframe.
-And used sql quries to Analyse data. \
+Used sql quries to Analyse data. \
 Implemented console based menu driven program.
 The tools were used Pyspark dataframe, SPARK sql, regex  \
 for user input validation, Numpy and mysql-connector.The challange faced while implementing req 2.1 & 2.2 was  \
 for req 2.2) option 2) Modify the existing account details.
 The Pyspark sql Doesn't have the option/support \
 to modify records in RDBMS table.
 So used mysql-connector to modify records in RDBMS.
 But had dificulty \
 connecting to 'utf8mb3' databases using mysql-connector.
 So after reseach found out that mysql-connector8.0.30 has \
-issues while connecting with 'utf8' Database. so insted used the mysql-connector 8.0.29.
+issues while connecting with 'utf8' Database. so instead used the mysql-connector 8.0.29.
 #### 3. Functional Requirements - Data analysis and Visualization.
 After data is loaded into the database, users can make changes from the front end, and they can also  view data  from the \
 front end.
 Now, the business analyst team wants to analyze and visualize the data according to the below requirements.